Calle del Cuartel 36-77, Cartagena, Colombia

 The name reflects the Sanskrit word for “state of bliss.”
 A defining global theme runs throughout Anandá and you will see it immediately.
 It screams of well-traveled collectors who picked up African head masks, Moroccan lampshades, Balinese teak furniture, and Indian Buddha statues in their journeys.
 Old white stone walls—the most evident feature that you’re in Cartagena—are paired with dark wood and seagrass and splashes of bright colors like red roses and dozens of potted green plants.

 The main courtyard is anchored by a raised platform that doubles as the restaurant patio, with water underneath it.
 A large almond tree provides considerable shade.
 The second courtyard holds the main pool, which is surrounded by two-level white stone walls on three sides.
 A small bar area—try the Limonada de Coco or Hierba Buena—connects the two courtyards.
-The rooftop patio has a small pool and sits near several large terraces filled with cozy daybeds.
+The rooftop patio with a city view has a small pool and sits near several large terraces filled with cozy daybeds.
 At sundown the scene can be lively, though the hotel stays quiet for the majority of the day.

 Nearly all of the 24 suites open onto inner courtyards, though several two-level Luxury Suites have street side balconies.
 The décor and amenities of all of the rooms is uniform: wood beamed ceilings, dark brown wood, white cotton, red weavings, marble floors, Egyptian linens, wood floors, walk-in showers with teak plank floors, 42” LCD TVs, DVD players, Satellite TV, free Wi-Fi, and Flor de Agua bath products.